 17th November 2018 – bigger holes but clearer task ahead.

 Over the winter of 2018-19, concerted efforts were made at digging down from the top edge of the retaining bank to try and prevent further collapse and to make it easier to begin to think about how we might do some repairs to the loss of rubble fill below.
 A thorough recce of the whole wall was made early in the new year.

-Long way to go – the scale of the reatining wall collapse is much clearer now, and so is the amount the Friends have to do!
+Long way to go – the scale of the retaining wall collapse is much clearer now, and so is the sheer amount of work the Friends have to do!
 26th January 2019

 With access to the foot of the retaining wall, the state of this left-hand section was also clear, 26th January 2019.

 9/2/19 work continued to dig back the top edge of the lower terrace, to remove weight to the thickness (from the original face) of the stone.

 22/6/19 removing this extra weight at the top and bottom of the wall, and taking off top rows of unstable brickwork also revealed some subsurface drainage features.

 For a good while this removal work to make safe did seem to feel like a one-way process, with little immediate prospect of having the hours, people, materials, tools or skills to assess and rebuild.